 The R.K.
-Bailey Art Studios opened in fall 2003 and provides a 30,000-square-foot space for drawing, printmaking, painting and ceramics; an art library, photography laboratory and darkroom; an outdoor art workspace; a sculpture display area; and classrooms.
+Bailey Art Studios provides a 30,000-square-foot space for drawing, printmaking, photography studio and darkroom, and classrooms.
 The expansive, contemporary building accommodates growth in art programs at the University.

 The department shares a state-of-the-art computer lab with the communication department that is used for the creation of digital media and video production.
 This Apple server-based facility boasts 40 Mac computers and is used for classes and independent work by students.

-To be considered for an art scholarship, students should submit a portfolio by Feb.
-1. The portfolio should consist of 10 examples of the student's best work from any combination of media with some examples of drawings.
+To be considered for an art scholarship, students should submit a portfolio by March 1, 2019.
+The portfolio should consist of 10 examples of the student's best work from any combination of media with some examples of drawings.
 The drawings submitted should not be from photographs, but observed from life.
-Mail CD portfolio and application to: